MangoKiller/MolTC/README.md

 Arxiv: [https://arxiv.org/abs/2402.03781](https://arxiv.org/abs/2402.03781)

+This paper has accepted by ACL2024.
 If you have any questions, please contact fjf@mail.ustc.edu.cn.

 ## Requirements